crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 You can check that you have installed it properly by typing:

-`esearch` and the answer should be `Must supply -db database on command line`
+`esearch` and the answer should be `ERROR: Missing -db argument`.
+If you have not installed the program correctly, the error should read `...command not found...`

 ### Retrieving a sequence with a known accession number